dkimpara/UN-Clustering/README.md

 We chose to scale the data to [0, 1] and left alone the distribution (mean, variance) since we could not assume we had a representative sample.
 We were able to obtain only 61 data points for (1) and 34 data points for (2) since there was missing data in WDI.
 Total country count is ~200.
-In (1), the square root of GDP data was taken to not allow the high-income countries to emphasize the difference of the gulf states.
+In (1), the square root of GDP data was taken to emphasize the difference of the gulf states from other regions.
 Scaling to [0,1] gave equal influence to both indicators for the clustering algorithm.